farinap5/A-xex/README.md

 ## Web Analysis

 ```
-Maybe the most desenvolved and important module,
+Maybe the most desenvolved and important module.
-usefull, find any directory page and vulnerability scan.
+the user can concentrate a lot of information about target,
+spiders functions and ip recognition are embbed also.
 ```

 ## Stress Testing